gabrielfcarvalho/cat-detection-challenge/README.md

-# Cat Detection Challenge
+# Cat Detection with Computer Vision - MA.IA Solutions

-This repository contains the code and resources for the Cat Detection Challenge.
-The goal of this challenge is to develop a model capable of detecting cats in images.
+This repository contains the code and resources for the Cat Detection Challenge using the YOLOv8 object detection architecture.

+## Introduction

+The goal of this project is to identify and locate cats in images using YOLOv8.
+The process includes data preprocessing, model training, validation, and inference.

 ## Repository Structure

-- `notebooks/`: Jupyter notebooks used for data exploration, model training, and inference.
-- `data/`: Directory to store the dataset.
-- `models/`: Directory to store the trained models.
+- `Desafio_Gabriel_Fernandes_Carvalho.ipynb`: Main notebook containing the full workflow.
+- `cats_dataset/`
+  - `features/`: Extracted features from images.
+  - `imgs/`: Images for training.
-- `src/`: Source code for data preprocessing, model training, and inference.
+  - `inference_imgs/`: Images for inference.
-- `images/`: Sample images and results.
+  - `labels/`: Image annotations.

-## Getting Started
+## Environment Setup

 ### Prerequisites

 - Python 3.7 or higher
 - Jupyter Notebook
-- Required Python packages listed in `requirements.txt`

 ### Installation